apache/beam/website/src/contribute/index.md

     $ ./gradlew -p sdks/java/io/cassandra check
     $ ./gradlew -p runners/flink check

 Examine the available tasks in a project.
-For the dafult set of tasks, use:
+For the default set of tasks, use:

     $ ./gradlew tasks